 high-reflectivity window film

-A type of window film that helps block
+A high-reflectivity window film is a type of window film that helps block

 summer heat gain.
 High-reflectivity films are best used in climates with

 long cooling seasons because they also block the sun's heat in the winter.

 The effectiveness of these reflective films depends on many factors:

 Silver, mirror-like films typically are more effective than the colored,

 more transparent ones.
 East- and west-facing windows, because of their greater